You know that customer retention is important for any company. It’s even more important for SaaS companies.

 What is Net Promoter Score?

-Net Promoter Score is collected through a survey which asks participants on how likely they’d be to recommend your product to a friend or colleague.
-The answers are broken down in to three categories:
+Net Promoter Score is collected through a survey that asks participants on how likely they’d be to recommend your product to a friend or colleague.
+The answers are broken down into three categories:

 Detractors (0 to 6): Detractors are unhappy customers who may churn shortly.
-They account for more than 80 percent of negative word of mouth.
+They account for more than 80 percent of negative word of mouth communication about a company.
 It’s important to react quickly to their feedback to keep them as a customer and prevent them from saying bad things about your company to others.

 Passives (7 or 8): Passives are somewhat satisfied with your product but do not love it.
 There may be a couple issues holding them back from being a promoter.
 If a competitor’s product catches their eye they may switch.

 Promoters (9 or 10): Promoters are your company’s biggest fans.
-They are far more likely to recommend your products to others, remain customers and spend more money with your company.
+They are far more likely to recommend your products to others, remain customers for a long time, and spend more money with your company.